Calcium rich foods for kids help ensure proper bone growth and development, plus a whole lot more.

 You certainly can combine vegetables and other calcium food sources to match calcium requirements, but this takes forethought and planning.

-The bioavailability of calcium, or the absorption of calcium in the body from foods, is another factor to consider.
+The bioavailability of calcium, or the absorption and use of calcium in the body from foods, is another factor to consider.
 Vegetables contain substances like oxalates and phytates, which may interfere with calcium absorption and reduce the overall amount absorbed.

 I’ve written a small guidebook that digs into your child’s calcium requirements even further, and provides ways to help you make sure your child is growing healthy, strong bones using a variety of calcium foods.

 I take into consideration the eating habits of children, making practical suggestions on how to balance the overall diet to encourage plenty of calcium, while helping you with advice about calcium supplements should you have a child who isn’t meeting his needs.